JackDolbs/jackdolbs/README.md

-### Hi  👋

-I'm Jack.
+### Hi, I'm Jack.

-I'm interested in AI, Web3 & startups in general.
+I'm interested in AI, Web3 &  building startups.

 To keep up to date and/or find out what I'm working on, visit my [personal site](https://jackdolbs.me).